NFT Real Estate in 2026: How It Works, Use Cases, and Risks

 Real Example: Bali Villa on Binaryx

 For instance, consider a $195,000 rental villa in Bali, tokenized on the Binaryx platform.
-After evaluating the property, an LLC was established to hold the title, and then the villa was divided into 3,900 tokens, each valued at $50.
+After evaluating the property, the platform established an LLC to hold the title, then divided the villa into 3,900 tokens, each valued at $50.
 Smart contracts now manage the fractional ownership and rental income distribution.
 If you purchase 100 such tokens, you'll start automatically receiving 10.5% annual rental income in your digital wallet.
 If you decide to exit, you can sell your tokens on the secondary market whenever you want.
 Cool?
 Yes, but there is more.
 Now, imagine expanding your portfolio to include five rental properties, with the ability to choose and adjust your specific share of fractional ownership in each one.
-Check it out.
+Browse a live Bali example like Kammora Living, or check out the full marketplace.

 Conclusion

-For now, however, the most effective way to leverage blockchain in property investing is through fractional ownership.
+For now, the most effective way to put blockchain to work in property investing is through fractional ownership.
 Explore this opportunity with the Binaryx Platform, or take a small first step with our guide on how to invest in real estate with little money.

 Frequently Asked Questions